-From this gorgeous saddle you will now descend briefly and wrap around towards the north.
+From this gorgeous saddle, you will now descend briefly and wrap around towards the north.
 The trail heads to another saddle on the northwest base of Window Peak.
-There is some nice shade here as well, with some pines nestled in the rocky spires of Window Peak.
-From here the trail starts a pretty rapid descent down the ridgeline heading west.
-As you break away from the saddle you will see some formations ahead of youbalong the ridgeline, standing tall above the brush.
+There is some lovely shade here as well, with some pines nestled in the rocky spires of Window Peak.
+From here, the trail starts a pretty rapid descent down the ridgeline heading west.
+As you break away from the saddle, you will see some formations ahead of you along the ridgeline, standing tall above the brush.
 The last of these large formations houses the Window.
 You are that close.
 The trail zigs and zags on it's way down here and can be a little tough to follow.
-You will approach the Window from the right of the formations, and as such the Window will be on your left.
-As you get close, the trail hugs the formations very tightly, to the right is a significant drop off.
+You will approach the Window from the right of the formations, and as such, the Window will be on your left.
+As you get close, the trail hugs the formations very tightly to the right is a significant drop-off.
 Be careful here.
-Keep your eyes on the wall on your left, a small trail will break away from the main route and the Window just pops into view suddenly.
-Walk through the roughly 25 x 15 foot Window to the shelf on the other side and be prepared for a whopping panorama looking out over Ventana Canyon and the massive Mt.
+Keep your eyes on the wall on your left, a small trail will break away from the main route, and the Window just suddenly pops into view.
+Walk through the roughly 25 x 15-foot Window to the shelf on the other side and be prepared for a whopping panorama looking out over Ventana Canyon and the massive Mt.
 Kimball to the west.
 There is a hundred-plus foot vertical drop off right in front of you, so please be careful here.

-From the Window you've got about 7 miles of almost nonstop descending in front of you.
+From the Window, you've got about 7 miles of almost nonstop descending in front of you.
 Rest those legs and get back on the Esperero Canyon trail, make a left onto the main route and continue heading west.
-The trail continues to descend at first off the spire housing the Window then levels out for a little while along the grassy ridgeline heading west.
+The trail continues to descend at first off the spire housing the Window, then levels out for a little while along the grassy ridgeline heading west.
 The views of Mt.
 Kimball to the west and back east over the Catalinas here are just fantastic.
 There is some old burn still evident here.
-Soon enough the trail starts to deeply switchback down the upper reaches of Ventana Canyon, staying along the east wall initially.
-After roughly 1.2 miles from the Window you will reach the signed intersection with Ventana Canyon Trail #98 to the left and Finger Rock Canyon to the right.
+Soon enough, the trail starts to deeply switchback down the upper reaches of Ventana Canyon, staying along the east wall initially.
+After roughly 1.2 miles from the Window, you will reach the signed intersection with Ventana Canyon Trail #98 to the left and Finger Rock Canyon to the right.
 Hang a left onto the Ventana Canyon trail.

 Gate Policy: If a gate is closed upon arrival, leave it closed after you go through.
 If it is open, leave it open.
 Leaving a closed gate open may put cattle in danger.
 Closing an open gate may cut them off from water.
 Please be respectful, leave gates as found.